Lack of property rights

 Markets are efficient at producing private goods, largely because producers and consumers have the right of ownership of the resources exchanged in an economic transaction involving a private good.
 However, markets are less efficient when property rights do not exist.

 Many resources that are directly, or indirectly, used in an exchange have no specific or identifiable owner, and are collectively available for everyone to use.
 For example, goods transported by ship use the world’s oceans, but there is no charge because on one owns the sea.
 Such resources are called common property resources, and they are free to use because it is too expensive, or physically impossible, to establish legal boundaries.
-An absence of boundaries allow free-riders uncontrolled access, which can result in the over-exploitation or misuse of
+An absence of boundaries allow free-riders uncontrolled access, which can result in the over-exploitation or misuse of the resource.

 Examples of common property resources include; oceans, rivers and canals; beaches; the air; roads and pavements, and even images, words and ideas.
 Because property rights cannot be established, the effectiveness of markets in terms of the allocation, pricing and rationing of these resources is substantially reduced.